codegoalie/disney-blog/content/posts/top-tips-for-taking-an-infant-to-disney.md

 # 6. Dress to impress

-The matching t-shirts is a staple at Disney.
+The matching t-shirt is a staple at Disney.
 While planning our first trip with the little one, our exictement and eagerness led us to go all out.
 At one point, I was tempted to think we might be going a little overboard on outfits.
 Matching shirts for the plane ride down, matching shirts for Animal Kingdom,